niumlaque/gde/README.md

 Options:
-      --git <GIT EXECUTABLE>  Path to Git executable used when Git is not in the system PATH --from <FROM COMMIT>    Show all differences from this commit --to <TO COMMIT>        Show all differences up to this commit -o, --output <OUTPUT DIR>   Destination for output files -h, --help                  Print help
+      --git <GIT EXECUTABLE>  Path to Git executable used when Git is not in the system PATH --from <FROM COMMIT>    Get all differences from this commit --to <TO COMMIT>        Get all differences up to this commit -o, --output <OUTPUT DIR>   Destination for output files -h, --help                  Print help
 ```